positiveblue/libDori/README.md

 ## Contributing

+First off, thanks for taking the time to contribute!
+Now, take a moment to be sure your contributions make sense to everyone else and please make sure to read the [Contributing Guide](https://github.com/jomsdev/libDori/blob/readme/CONTRIBUTING.md) before making a pull request.

 ## Issue tracker

 Found a problem?
 Want a new feature?
 First of all see if your issue or idea has [already been reported](../../issues).